Pylons/sdexternaledit/docs/index.rst

      </mime-type>
    </mime-info>

-Run the following commands (the first will require root privilege):
+Run the following commands:

 .. code-block:: text

-   $ sudo update-desktop-database && sudo update-mime-database /usr/share/mime
-   $ xdg-mime install --novendor /usr/share/mime/packages/zopeedit.xml
+   $ xdg-mime install --novendor ~/zopeedit.xml
    $ xdg-mime default zopeedit.desktop application/x-zope-edit
+   $ update-desktop-database
+   $ update-mime-database ~/.local/share/mime

 Restart your browser.
-Now when you click on the pencil icon next to any ``File`` in the SDI, your preferred text editor should launch.
+Now when you click on the pencil icon next to any textlike ``File`` in the SDI, your preferred text editor should launch.
 If it doesn't, start debugging.
 If it does, changes made to the file will be posted back to the server every second or so.

 Adding Pencil Icons For Custom Content Types
 --------------------------------------------